muratk3n/thirdwave/en/tweets/2019/week30.md

 ---

-Starbucks.
-I am a huge fan.

-I been to so many stores in so many different countries that if there was an award for this sort of thing, I am sure I'd win it.
+I been to so many Sbucks stores in so many different countries that if there was an award for this sort of thing, I am sure I'd win it.
 I seek them out whereever I go too..
 I could be in Philippenes Cebu City and I'll find the SB there.

 *2019-7-25 15:19:31*